Religion in the Inca Empire: Mummification

 Rulers in Peru, such as the Inca ruler Huayna Capac, were often mummified upon the time of their death, allowing for their bodies to be worshipped within the palaces.
 These worshipping events were intercepted by the Spaniards under Polo de Ondegardo, who was newly appointed as Corregidor (Chief Magistrate) of Cuzco in 1559, when it was under Spanish control.
-Ondegardo conducted a massive effort to prevent the Inca from committing their “idolatrous sins”, mainly by locating the mummified bodies of late Inca kings and sending them to the viceroy in Lima.
+Ondegardo conducted a massive effort to prevent the Inca from committing their "idolatrous sins", mainly by locating the mummified bodies of late Inca kings and sending them to the viceroy in Lima.
 They remained in a hospital for around 80 years before their whereabouts became unknown.
 The Inca used to mummify their kings and several times a year they would be aligned in accordance to when they chronologically ruled in Cuzco's plaza for the public to pay their respects.
+Not only the royal line were preserved, but also local leaders, curacas, who were preserved as mallki ("seedlings") and consulted for guidance via speaker for the ancestors, the mallkipvillac.
 In the other parts of the year, the mummies were returned to the Cuzco palaces and were worshipped privately by groups of visitors.
-Francisco Pizarro stated that “It was customary for the dead to visit one another, and they held great dances and debaucheries, and sometimes the dead went to the house of the living, and sometimes the living came to the house of the dead”.
+Francisco Pizarro stated that "It was customary for the dead to visit one another, and they held great dances and debaucheries, and sometimes the dead went to the house of the living, and sometimes the living came to the house of the dead".
 The kings were thought to have been able to speak back to the worshippers through the use of oracles, and even gave advice to the protection and ruling of the land.
 The ruling Inca was expected to seek advice from the mummies of his ancestors for important issues.
 Not all Inca mummies were glorified, however, as in one case Topa Inca Yupanqui's mummified body was torched and his bloodline all killed as they sided with Huascar in the civil war.

+It was not only the kings that were buried this way.
+Their principle wives, the Coya, were buried in similar ways to their male counterparts.
+Where the kings were tied to the sun symbolically and to Inti, the sun god, the Queens were tied to the moon goddess Quilla, and had their own burial ceremonies, mummification rituals, and were attended to after death.
+A famous example of these Coya was Mama Ocllo, who took the throne as regent in her son's stead for a decade.